elenaajayi/learning-addition-transformer/README.md

 **Investigating whether transformers learn arithmetic algorithms or memorize positional patterns through experiments on k-digit addition.**

 *This project was completed as part of a work task.
-Report authored with Cursor Pro using Claude Sonnet 4.5.*
+READme authored with Cursor Pro using Claude Sonnet 4.5.*

 ---